VowpalWabbit/vowpalwabbit.github.io/_posts/2021-06-28-vowpalwabbit-8.11.0.md

 ### Internal improvements

-Learners can now be built using templated builders [(#2918)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/2918) and reductions builders are slowly being transitioned to use the new builders
+Learners can now be built using templated builders [(#2918)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/2918) and reductions builders are slowly being transitioned to use the new builders.

 ## Thank you